-Life is hard for you, so you are allowed to indulge in whatever makes you feel better.
+- Life is hard for you, so you are allowed to indulge in whatever makes you feel better.
 Don’t be ashamed, if any time you deserve it, it is now.
+VS

-Anger and bitterness are unhelpful, ‘let go of your pain and bitterness’ and find your ‘new self’.
+- Anger and bitterness are unhelpful, ‘let go of your pain and bitterness’ and find your ‘new self’.
+VS

-You have a right to be angry and bitter, because after all, you do not deserve to suffer and carry a cross each day, you deserve the fulfilment of your dreams and happiness.
+- You have a right to be angry and bitter, because after all, you do not deserve to suffer and carry a cross each day, you deserve the fulfillment of your dreams and happiness.

 What the world says about sickness (some thoughts)

-Sickness is wrong.
+- Sickness is wrong.
 People should not be sick.
 We must fight sickness and disease with all we have.
+VS

-Good people should have good things happen to them.
+- Good people should have good things happen to them.
 Only bad people should be sick.
+VS

-We must fight against death, it’s the one great enemy.
+- We must fight against death, it’s the one great enemy.
+VS

 Until next time